Ajith (film): Critical response

-Shashiprasad S M from Deccan Chronicle wrote "For Chiranjeevi Sarja, who is still cherishing the success of his previous release Chandralekha, the replica is bound to be an average performer.
+Shashiprasad S M from the Deccan Chronicle wrote, "For Chiranjeevi Sarja, who is still cherishing the success of his previous release Chandralekha, the replica is bound to be an average performer.
 Will Ajith express his love for a happy ending?
 Simply avoid if you have watched ‘Paiyaa’".
 B S Srivani from Deccan Herald wrote "However, a loose thought refuses to go away throughout the film and long after people have left the hall: Would a dubbed Paiyya have saved all the expenses in making this film?
 Of course, watching suave and earnest Karthi contorting his mouth while someone else’s voice is saying something else would be a little squirm-weird".
 A critic from Sify.com wrote "Chiranjeevi Sarja's run of the mill performance is clearly visible and nothing exciting.
 Debutante Nikki Galrani needs to polish her acting skills before she tries her hands on the next project.
 Though the story is not new, director Mahesh Babu could have made it interesting, only if he had added certain attention-grabbing elements.
-Music by Yuvan Shanka Raja is undoubtedly the best for the reason that it has the same tunes as that of the original.
+Music by Yuvan Shanka[r] Raja is undoubtedly the best for the reason that it has the same tunes as that of the original.
 Remakes cannot always be a safe bet is what one has to understand through Ajith".